-A student activity period is scheduled from 12 -2 pm every Tuesday to provide time for students and faculty to participate in clubs and activities.
+A student activity period is scheduled from 12 -2 pm every Tuesday to provide time for students, faculty, and staff to participate in clubs and activities.
 There are over 30 active student organizations with new groups forming every year.
 Some of these student organizations are directly related to academic majors while others are special interest groups.